 - On-site CART and Remote CART (Communication Access Realtime Translation)

-- All Public facing content (an event and/or content on Augsburg’s website) must be professionally captioned.
+- All public facing video content (e.g. on Augsburg’s website) needs to be professionally captioned.

-- If you receive an accommodation request for an internal event by an individual or through the CLASS Office, all videos (live and/or recorded media) for the event and/or for your course are required to be captioned.
+- If you receive an accommodation request for an internal video by an individual or through the CLASS Office, all videos for the class or event are required to be professionally captioned.

-- For internal videos for which no captions have been requested, captions are not legally required but are recommended as a best practice.
+- For internal videos or smaller events for which no captions have been requested, live auto captioning should be turned on for videos or for Zoom sessions as a best practice.